Sheppard Air Force Base: 80th Flying Training Wing

-Officers from all 13 participating nations fill subordinate leadership positions throughout the wing.
-Nine nations--Belgium, Denmark, Germany, Italy, The Netherlands, Norway, Turkey, Spain and the United States—provide instructor pilots based on their number of student pilots.
+Officers from all 14 participating nations fill subordinate leadership positions throughout the wing.
+Ten nations--Belgium, Denmark, Germany, Italy, The Netherlands, Norway, Romania, Turkey, Spain and the United States—provide instructor pilots based on their number of student pilots.
 Canada, Greece and Spain do not have student pilots in training, but do provide one instructor pilot.
 The current non-active signatory nations, the United Kingdom and Portugal, do not send student pilots nor do they provide instructor pilots, but retain the right to do so at any time.
-As an example of this totally integrated structure, an American student pilot may have a Belgian instructor pilot, a Dutch flight commander, a Turkish section commander, an Italian operations officer, and a German squadron commander.